Curious about how to get into photography?

 Sure, you could create a contract from scratch for each new client, or you can make things much easier on yourself with a freelance photographer contract template.
 Bonsai allows you to do just that.
 Moreover, Bonsai's contracts offer robust security and build-in digital signature capabilities so that you can rest assured you're completely covered, whatever happens.

 Bonsai is an all-in-one software platform for freelancers that uses smart automation to streamline and integrate every step of running a business.
-From issuing clients with contracts to creating and tracking your invoices, to managing your accounting—Bonsai takes care of all your back-office tasks.
+From issuing clients with contracts to creating and tracking your invoices, to managing your freelance photography taxes or accounting—Bonsai takes care of all your back-office tasks.
 This means you can focus on what really matters—taking great pictures that keep your clients coming back for more!

 After all, photography is all about creativity—so don't let the administration tasks take all the fun out of it.